Traveling to the United States can be fun and exciting, but it can also be stressful figuring out which visa and immigration documents you need.

 If your employer or any government agency asks for your arrival information, you can provide either your I-94 number or a print out of your I-94.
 See the “Check Your I-94 Information” section below to learn how to find this information.

 NOTE: Most DMV offices require a print out of your I-94, they will not accept just your number.
+You can print your own I-94 by looking up your information online.

 Why Go Electronic?